Openzyme/openzyme/README.md

 In August Crosstalk Bio is launching not just a radical new device, but a radical new idea.

-Mitosis is a device to grow your own cells at home.
+Mitosys is a device to grow your own cells at home.

 Designed around the simple premise that biomedicine should be as accessible and connected as the internet.